-The Municipal Finance Officer Certification and Education Act of 2007 require each municipality to have in its employ at least one certified municipal finance officer (CMFO) or employ a qualified exempt individual who meets the exemption criteria set forth in the law.
+The Municipal Finance Officer Certification and Education Act of 2007 requires each municipality to have in its employ at least one certified municipal finance officer (CMFO) or employ a qualified exempt individual who meets the exemption criteria set forth in the law.

 A municipality with $500,000 or less in gross revenues for all funds, including utilities but excluding one- time, non-recurring grants, and with debt totaling $500,000 or less in the immediately preceding fiscal year may designate a city employee as the individual who has financial oversight over city operations.
-That employee must earn at least 24 hours of continuing professional education which complies with CMFO guidelines each calendar year.
+That employee must earn at least sixteen (16) hours of financial continuing professional education which complies with CMFO guidelines each calendar year.
 The municipality should designate an employee who has knowledge of day to day operations or hire a CMFO or qualified individual who is exempt from CMFO education and certification.

 A candidate must be at least 18 years of age and a high school graduate or the equivalent to apply for the CMFO designation.
 A candidate shall not have been convicted of any felony or any lesser crime involving theft, fraud, or other crimes of dishonesty under the laws of this state, the United States, or any other state or county if the acts involved would have been considered a crime under those laws.
 The candidate shall not engage in any conduct reflecting adversely upon the candidate's fitness to perform services while certified as a CMFO.
 Each candidate must demonstrate proficiency in the subject matter for each course to receive the designation.
 A candidate may choose to take the examination instead of attending a class except for the course on government environment, which is mandatory.